TheCarsonWest/nerd-emoji/python1/Pathlib and OS Module.md

 ## [[Pathlib and OS Module]]

 ### Overview
 Pathlib and OS are two important modules in Python that provide extensive capabilities for interacting with the file system and operating system.
-Pathlib offers a modern, object-oriented approach to working with files and directories, while the OS module offers a comprehensive set of functions for performing system-level tasks.
+Pathlib offers a modern, object-oriented approach to working with files and directories, while the OS module offers a comprehensive set of [[Functions]] for performing system-level tasks.

 ### Pathlib